Emmanuel Rivera Player Props: Diamondbacks vs. Giants

-Emmanuel Rivera -- .184 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Logan Webb on the hill, on June 23 at 10:15 PM ET.
+Emmanuel Rivera -- with an on-base percentage of .175 in his past 10 games, 165 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Ryan Walker on the mound, on June 24 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Nationals.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Nationals.

 Emmanuel Rivera Game Info & Props vs. the Giants